gautemo/Gaute-Meek-Olsen/src/dev-blog/react-hooks.md

 const memoizedValue = useMemo(() => computeExpensiveValue(a, b), [a, b])
 ```

-Say we have an array which we want to show sorted to the user.
+Say we have an array that we want to show sorted to the user.
 If we have other values, such as a timer, making our component function run a lot of times we don't want to perform a sort every time.
 Then we use `useMemo` with dependency only to our array.

 ```jsx
 import React, { useState, useEffect, useMemo } from 'react'